ThERESA: Three-Dimensional Eclipse Mapping with Application to Synthetic JWST Data: INTRODUCTION

 \section{INTRODUCTION}

-Exoplanet atmospheric retrieval is a method of understanding the temperature and composition of extrasolar planets.
+Exoplanet atmospheric retrieval is a method of inferring the temperature and composition of extrasolar planets based on the observed spectrum and photometry.
 Retrieval can be done in two ways: by modeling planetary emission, measured through direct observation or monitoring flux loss during eclipse, and by modeling the transmission of stellar light through the planet's atmosphere while the planet transits its host star \citep[e.g.,][]{DemingSeager2017JGREreview}.
 Historically, due to the challenges of observing planets in the presence of much larger, brighter stars, exoplanet retrievals have been limited to measurement of bulk properties, using a single temperature-pressure profile and set of molecular abundance profiles for the entire planet \citep[e.g.,][]{KreidbergEtal2015WASP12b, HardyEtal2017apjHATP13b, GarhartEtal2018aapQatar1b}.
 Analyses like these can be biased, with the retrieved properties possibly not representative of any single location on the planet \citep{FengEtal2016apj1DBias, LineParmentier2016apjPatchyClouds, BlecicEtal2017apj1DBias, LacyBurrows2020apj3DBias, MacDonadEtal2020apjl1DBias, TaylorEtal2020mnras3DBias}.

 Eclipse mapping is a technique for converting exoplanet light curves to brightness maps.
 During eclipse ingress and egress, the planet's host star blocks and uncovers different slices of the planet in time.
 Brightness variations across the planet result in changes in the morphology of the eclipse light curve \citep{WilliamsEtal2006apjEclipseMapping, RauscherEtal2007apjEclipseMapping, CowanFujii2018haexMappingReview}.
 HD 189733 b is the only planet successfully mapped from eclipse observations, by stacking many 8.0 \microns\ light curves \citep{DeWitEtal2012aaHD189Map, MajeauEtal2012apjlHD189Map}.
 However, with the advent of the \textit{James Webb Space Telescope} (JWST) in the near future, we expect observations of many more planets to be of sufficient quality for eclipse mapping \citep{SchlawinEtal2018ajJWSTmapping}.